adiace06/Flipkart_GRID_2.0_Breaking_Heist/README.md

 ## WEB SCRAPER
 #### scraper.py
-scraper.py contains code to scrape [Amazon Indian Website](https://www.amazon.in/).
+scraper.py contains code to scrape [Amazon Indian Website](https://www.amazon.in/), flipkart, zara and other ecommerce websites.
 The user will be prompted to fill in the the type of product he/she shall desire to scrape details of.
 The user will them be asked to give a certain number of pages he/she wants to scrape.